 Be understanding.
 As long as you’re being understood.

 Don’t expect full proficiency, it’s more about them being able to understand what you’re telling them and communicate back to you comfortably.
-Most European developers today – the smart ones anyway – are adopting English as official company language to ensure that not just their sales people and project managers, but whole teams are qualified to deal with international customers.
-This allows them not only to outsource their development services, but also body leasing of professionals.
+Most European developers today – the smart ones anyway – are adopting English as official outsourcing company language to ensure that not just their sales people and project managers, but whole teams are qualified to deal with international customers.
+This allows them not only to outsource software development services, but also body leasing of professionals.

 The quality of developers work and their ability to deliver are of paramount importance.
 Your developer must be able to show you tangible (virtually) effects of their previous work.
 It’s not about what they say they can do.
 Rather, it’s about what they had actually done and how good it was.
 If a company’s portfolio is rather unimpressive, so will your product be.

 Look for developers with strong portfolios and 100+ completed projects.
 Check their reviews – always a good source of information, although if they’re published on the developers own website, don’t expect much in the negative section.
 Make sure the company has international experience and is visible and active on the market.
 Their website is a good indication.
 A well presented, often updated and full of useful info (yes I know, self praise..) website will tell you about their activity, expertise, offer and experience.
 Easiest place to find their contact info as well :).

 Ask for an evaluation of the software outsourcing services